Sgtpluck/bridgetown-prototype/src/_posts/2022-04-04-welcome-to-bridgetown.md

 title:  "Your First Post on Bridgetown"
 date:   2022-04-04 14:40:29 -0400
 categories: updates
+snippet: |-
+  Here's a little snippet to make you interested in reading this blog post!
+img: /images/logo.svg
+alt: an image alt for the blog post
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `bridgetown serve`, which launches a web server and auto-regenerates your site when a file is updated.